The Complete Guide

 Capacity Building

 With your compliance foundation in place, build the human and data infrastructure that makes grant management sustainable.
-This is where many agencies underinvest, discovering the gap only after winning an award.
+This is where many organizations underinvest, discovering the gap only after winning an award.

 • Train staff on federal grant management, 2 CFR 200 requirements, and reporting obligations